rauhja/restaurant-review-app/README.md

 - [x] Users can login or create a new account
 - [x] Users can see the restaurants in a list
 - [x] Users can add new restaurant
+- [x] Users can add reviews
+- [x] Admins can delete reviews and restaurants

 App is deployed to Fly.io: https://restaurant-review-app.fly.dev/